How an Irishman's cookery school was welcomed in rural France

 I left Drumcrave, Co Cavan with my family when my parents relocated to England for work purposes.

 Did you study in Ireland or anywhere else?

-Yes, I studied product design at DIT and occupational safety at Cork University.
+Yes, I studied product design at DIT and occupational safety at University College Cork (UCC).
 I studied executive coaching at Kingstown College in Dún Laoghaire, Co Dublin.
 I also took a degree in economics at Liverpool University and a Master in Information Science at City University London.

 How did you end up in Brittany?